samanthamebius/EarBuddies/README.md

 npm run dev
 ```
 5. Open [localhost](http://127.0.0.1:5173/) in your browser.
 Please use Google Chrome, as the system has not been comprehensively tested on other browsers, and you may encounter unexpected errors.

 7. Log in with a Spotify account.
-Please use one of the following accounts:
+Please use one of the following accounts as others will not work due to being in development and having to manually add approved users:
+(In the future if production goes ahead, only Premium accounts will be able to use the full functionality of Ear Buddies such as player functionality due to Spotify policy)

 Testing account 1  (Taylor Swift)